 Analytical Methods and Sampling Guidance

-As of July 1, 2008, analytical data submitted to us that is related to permitting or remediation must be generated by a lab that is accredited through the Texas Laboratory Accreditation Program under the NELAP standard for matrices, methods, and parameters of analysis, unless:
+Analytical data relating to permitting or remediation and submitted to the TCEQ must be generated by a lab that is accredited through the Texas Laboratory Accreditation Program under the NELAP standard for matrices, methods, and parameters of analysis, unless:

 - The lab is an in-house lab and meets one of these criteria: The lab performs work for its owner, for another company with a unit located on the same site, or without compensation for a governmental agency or charitable organization, or the lab is in another state and is accredited or inspected by that state.

 - The lab is accredited under federal law.

 - The data are needed for emergency-response activities and no TLAP-accredited lab is available.

 - The lab supplies data for which we do not offer accreditation.

 For permitting or remediation decisions, we will accept analytical data only if the data comply with all applicable rules for the regulatory program involved and: